isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * 10 Oct : [TEI-TA Joint Webinar: The Evolution of the Tax Professional](#10oct-ta-id)

+Join us in the upcoming webinar on GST Rate Change where speaker from EY will share with you on:

+1\.
+The GST hike : Impact to GST-registered businesses

+\* Preparing for the GST hike

+\* Transitional issues and considerations for GST rate change

+2\.
+The GST hike : Impact to non-GST registered businesses

+\* Mitigating the potential increase in business cost

+\* Costs and benefits of voluntary GST registration

+3\.
+Sharing of common issues faced by businesses

 <a id="8nov-ta-id"></a>
 #### **TaxEdge Series: The EU-Perspective on BEPS 2.0 (Pillar 2/GloBE**<br>